behrends/mac-config/README.md

   - Font Size: 16
   - Font Family, add to front: JetBrainsMono Nerd Font Mono
   - Command Palette… - Shell command: Install 'code' command in PATH

+### Browsers

+Logins and sensitive data are only entered in Firefox and Safari.
+Therefore we won't install extensions which could spy on our data.

+Firefox Developer Edition is used for casual browsing where we do not want annoying cookie popups and ads.
+Here we use extensions to block those.

+Chrome is used with a dummy Google user for testing Google apps and others providing a Google login.

+Safari:

+- Settings:
+  - General:
+    - Safari opens with: All windows from last session
+    - New windows / New tabs open with: Empty Page
+    - File download location: Desktop
+  - Search: DuckDuckGo
+  - Advanced: Enable "Show features for web developers"
+- View: Show status bar
+- Extensions via App Store: Hush Nag Blocker

+Firefox and Firefox Developer Edition:

+- Settings:
+  - General:
+    - check "Open previous windows and tabs"
+    - disable "Always check if … default browser"
+    - disable "Check spelling as you type"
+    - Downloads: Save files to Desktop
+  - Home: Homepage and new windows, new tabs: Blank Page
+  - Search: DuckDuckGo
+  - Privacy and Security:
+    - choose Strict mode
+    - disable "Ask to save passwords"
+    - disable Firefox Data Collection and Use
+    - Firefox Developer Edition: enable "Delete cookies and site data when Firefox Developer Edition is closed"
+    - enable "Tell websites not to sell or share my data"
+- Firefox: no extensions (only used for few websites with logins)
+- Firefox Developer Edition Extensions (web surfing only)
+  - uBlock Origin
+  - PopUpOFF (Settings - Mode: Aggressive)

+Chrome:

+- Settings:
+  - On Startup: Continue where you left off
+  - Downloads: Desktop